nodejs/node-addon-api/doc/typed_threadsafe_function.md

   int count = info[1].As<Number>().Int32Value();

-  // Create a new context set to the the receiver (ie, `this`) of the function
+  // Create a new context set to the receiver (ie, `this`) of the function call Context *context = new Reference<Value>(Persistent(info.This()));
-  // call
-  Context *context = new Reference<Value>(Persistent(info.This()));

   // Create a ThreadSafeFunction